 BLOOM INTO VIEW

 You might be surprised to know how many different plants cheerfully burst into bloom at this time of year.
-Winter flowers give a welcome splash of colour to the coldest and darkest months and you can easily plant them until late November.
+Winter flowers give a welcome splash of colour to the coldest and darkest months.
 Young plants and seedlings are available at garden centres for swift bedding or potting at home, giving you immediate results for minimal effort.

 Winter pansies come in all sorts of colourful shades and will flower through most of the season.
 Mix them with dusty pink daphnes and buttercup-yellow aconites along with classic festive whites of snowdrops, winter clematis and Christmas Rose.
 All make excellent cuttings for indoors.